João Loureiro

 Could you please tell us about your experience as a designer, artist, architect or creator?

-Coming from a family of artists and designers, it felt natural for me to pursue a career in design.
-Both of my parents are painters, and my sisters hold design degrees.
+Coming from a family of artists and designers, pursuing a career in design felt like a natural choice for me.
+Both of my parents are painters, and my sisters have design degrees, so creativity was always a central part of my upbringing.
 In 2005, I began my formal education in Graphic Design, earning a professional degree.
-That same year, I won my first design award, which was a pivotal moment in launching my career.
+That same year, I won my first design award, which was a pivotal moment that helped launch my career and solidified my passion for the field.

 How did you become a designer?

-Art and design have always been integral to my life.
-Growing up, I was constantly surrounded by creative influences, attending exhibitions and observing my sisters' work.
-This immersion made it a natural progression for me to embrace design as a profession.
-I am passionate about design because it allows me to blend creativity with problem-solving.
+Art and design have always been integral parts of my life.
+Growing up, I was immersed in creativity, constantly surrounded by artistic influences, attending exhibitions, and observing my sisters' work.
+This environment naturally led me to embrace design as a profession.
+What motivates me most about design is the opportunity it gives me to blend creativity with problem-solving.
+It’s a field where I can not only express my ideas but also create meaningful solutions that resonate with people.

 What are your priorities, technique and style when designing?